ann82/wdai-ai-slackbot/README.md

 - **Environment Variables**: Always use environment variables for sensitive information, especially in production.
 - **Git Practices**: Make sure `.env` is included in your `.gitignore` file to prevent accidental commits.

+### 🔒 Enhanced Security Features

+#### PII Redaction in Logs

+This bot includes an advanced logging system that automatically redacts personally identifiable information (PII) from log files, including:

+- Email addresses
+- IP addresses
+- Phone numbers
+- Social Security Numbers
+- Credit card numbers
+- API keys and tokens

+This prevents sensitive information from being exposed in log files while still providing useful debugging information.
+All logs are stored in the `logs/bot_activity.log` file by default.

+To configure logging behavior, you can set the following environment variables:
+- `LOG_DIR`: Directory where logs will be stored (default: `logs`)
+- `LOG_LEVEL`: Minimum log level to record (default: `INFO`)

 ### Installation

 1. **Create a Slack App**: